minvee/CNCL-Denoising-WIP/README.md

 Pytorch implementation of Content-Noise Complementary Learning for Medical Image Denoising.

 ## File Description
-Forked from gengmufeng's implementation of content-noise contemporary learning, this repository focuses on applying the method to medical image denoising.
+Forked from gengmufeng's implementation of Content-Noise Contemporary Learning, this repository focuses on applying the method to medical image denoising.
 Work in progress.